Frequently asked questions about the One Canadian Economy Act

 This legislation will provide regulatory certainty and help streamline the process for national interest projects.

-Determining that a project is in the national interest: Based on factors, including those set out in the legislation with provinces and territories and Indigenous Peoples, a government order will list projects that are in the national interest in a schedule to the legislation.
+Based on factors set out in the legislation, and following consultation with provinces and territories and Indigenous Peoples, a government order will list projects that are in the national interest in a schedule to the legislation.
 This list can be added to over time for a period of five years.
-Once a project is designated, subsequent federal regulatory approvals listed in schedule 2 of the legislation are deemed to be granted to allow the project to proceed, subject to conditions that will be established by the designated minister within two years.
+Once a project is designated, subsequent federal regulatory approvals are deemed to be granted to allow the project to proceed, subject to conditions that will be established by the Minister of One Canadian Economy within two years.

 The legislation provides a single decision on a project upfront, which would eliminate “downstream” decisions under related pieces of legislation about whether the project can proceed, including decisions under the Impact Assessment Act.